KaioFelps/inertia-rust/docs/src/props/shared.md

 There are some props that are sent to the front-end on every request.
 These can be easily shared through `InertiaMiddleware` rather than conventional props on each request.

-The middleware contains a `with_shared_props` method, which requires a callback --- wrapped in an `Arc`
---- that receives a reference to the current request.
+The middleware contains a `with_shared_props` method, which requires a callback that receives a reference to the current HTTP request.
 You can use it to extract any information you might want to share.

 ```rust
 use actix_web::{App, HttpServer};